randomtruffles/Dominion_League/rules.md

 ### <a name="4.5"></a>4.5.
 Table settings

-Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions, found under "Advanced Options":
+Games played on Dominion Online should use the default table settings provided by the client, with the following exceptions~~, found under "Advanced Options"~~:

 <a name="4.5.1"></a>4.5.1.
 “Players can see spectator chat” should be off.

 <a name="4.5.2"></a>4.5.2.
 The player order should be set per [4.4](#4.4).

 <a name="4.5.3"></a>4.5.3.
-For games without expansions, "Respect disliked cards" and "Respect banned cards" should be off.
+For games without expansions, or with a Card Pool Level of 1, the "Disliked" and "Banned" options for "Respected Cards" should be off.

 ### <a name="4.6"></a>4.6 Table settings reference